readyready15728/misc/awakemud-notes.md

 at the pawn shop that has one.
 * A Troll's natural dermal armor means that I have to use Increase Cybered Attribute for increasing Body.
+* Increase Cybered is required for both cyber- and bioware modified attributes.
 * Regarding street-legal armor: A skinny dwarven orbital punk says OOCly, "Redshift is 10/10 with forearm guard and mark 4 form.
 Portland and Trog moxie I think are 9/9."